If you struggle with overspending, making the switch to a cash-only budget is the fastest way to tackle the problem.

 Step 1: Figure out your categories

-The first step to creating your envelopes is to determine your categories.
+The first step to creating your cash envelope system is determining your categories.
 Each spending category of your budget will be a separate envelope.

 Make a list of all the categories you think you may need, but be aware that the more categories you have, the more envelopes you’ll have to keep track of.